 Some of the most commonly asked questions may be viewed at FAQs.

-The Baylands Draft EIR is available for review at the Baylands-DEIR webpage, City Hall and the Brisbane Library.
+The Baylands Draft EIR and the Final EIR are available for review online and at City Hall and the Brisbane Library.

 The Environmental Impact Report Process page includes information and links to EIR-related activities prior to publication of the draft EIR.